Father · Son · Holy Spirit

 Abba — Radical Intimacy

 Jesus taught His disciples to pray "Our Father" — revolutionary in first-century Judaism where God was addressed with great reverence but rarely such intimacy.
 In Gethsemane, Jesus cried "Abba, Father" — the Aramaic word a child used to a father they trusted completely.
-Paul says the Spirit enables us to cry "Abba, Father" (Gal 4:6, Rom 8:15) — meaning we have been adopted into the same intimacy Jesus has with the Father.
+Paul says the Spirit enables us to cry "Abba, Father" — meaning we have been adopted into the same intimacy Jesus has with the Father.

 How to Relate to Him